spryify/story-curator/docs/adr/ADR-006-testing-strategy.md

 Accepted

 ## Context
-The media analyzer requires comprehensive testing to ensure reliability, maintainability, and correctness.
+The Story Curator requires comprehensive testing to ensure reliability, maintainability, and correctness.
 We need a clear testing strategy that covers all aspects of the system while remaining maintainable and efficient.

 ## Decision
 We will implement a multi-layered testing strategy with the following components: